jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

   the test is still green

-* I add an else_ clause to be clearer
+* I add an else_ clause to make it clearer

   .. code-block:: python
     :lineno-start: 22